vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 +++
 #### Intro
-Our Helpdesk was telling me that they had alot of calls when employees get a new device and they need to setup their outlook signature again.
+Microsoft is still working (2 years) on their own Outlook signature sync.
+Our helpdesk still gets alot of calls with the question how to get their Outlook signature back when they receive a new device.

+To reduce the workload i decided to find a solution for this signature problem.

 My colleague gave me an interesting link from a blog from [Jose Gabriel Ortega C](https://j0rt3g4.medium.com/save-your-outlook-signatures-into-onedrive-and-never-lose-them-again-1337fc1924b6).
 I really liked his idea of saving the signature in Onedrive.